 - Solar energy systems are safe, reliable, and durable—the panels are warranted for 25 years.

-Once your initial investment in solar is paid off, the fuel is free.
-With fossil fuel costs and utility rates predicted to rise, solar can be a good way to lock in long-term savings now.
+Your fuel is free once your initial investment in solar is paid off.
+With fossil fuel costs & utility rates predicted to rise, solar is good way to lock in long-term savings now.